-Previously referred to as a “prescribed” burn, it is now referenced as a “traditional and prescribed” burn in order to use more accurate wording to honour the traditional practice of Indigenous people on Turtle Island.
+Previously referred to as a “prescribed” burn, it is now referenced as a “traditional and prescribed” burn in order to use more accurate wording to honour the traditional practice of Indigenous Peoples on Turtle Island.

-The City of Toronto completed a traditional and prescribed burn (Biinaakzigewok Anishnaabeg) in High Park on April 9, 2024.
-Collaboration with the Indigenous Land Stewardship Circle brought Indigenous ceremony and traditional knowledge to the centre of this year’s burn.
 Efforts will now focus on long-term planning and evaluating progress in habitats being managed by fire.
-This information will be used to refine the overall goals and objectives of improving the growth conditions for the savannah community, including black oaks, and slowing the progress of competing plants.
+This information will be used to refine the overall goals and objectives for improving the growth conditions for the savannah community, including Black oaks, and slowing the progress of competing plants.

 The City uses a variety of different ways to communicate traditional and prescribed burn plans and preparation.